Candidate Rights Under AI Hiring Laws: What Job Seekers Can Demand

 Can I sue an employer for AI hiring discrimination?

 Yes, under federal laws (Title VII, ADA, ADEA) and some state laws.
 You typically must file an EEOC or state agency complaint first.
 If the agency doesn't resolve it, you can file a lawsuit.
-Consult an employment lawyer.
+Consult an employment lawyer for personalized advice.
+Successful cases have resulted in settlements exceeding $100,000.

 How do I know if AI was used if there was no disclosure?

 Signs: automated immediate rejection, instructions to record video responses on your own time, online assessments with games or puzzles, very fast screening (minutes after applying).
-If you suspect AI was used without disclosure, ask the employer directly or file a complaint.
+If you suspect AI was used without disclosure, ask the employer directly or file a complaint with the relevant agency, such as the FTC for deceptive practices.

 Related Resources